 What Are Certified Copies?

-A certified document is a copy of an original document that’s signed and initialled by a person of good standing in the community.
+A certified document is a copy of an original document that’s signed and initialed by a person of good standing in the community.
 It proves that the copies you are presenting are the actual copies of the original document.

 What does this mean for you?

-Certified copies help in minimizing the risk of fraud and allow you to hand on to your original documents.
+Certified copies help in minimizing the risk of fraud and allow you to hand them on to your original documents.
 These copies also come in handy if you misplace or lose the original documents.

 The most popular certified documents that your pension provider might ask for include:

 - Letters from a government department

 - Letters from a hospital or doctor